odoo/sfu/doc/recording.md

 1.  **Recorder (Channel Level)**
     *   **Scope:** Manages recording for an entire `Channel`.
-    *   **Responsibility:** Handles the lifecycle of recording and holds the  `RecordingTask`s for current sessions and listens for new sessions joining the channel to create tasks for them dynamically, based on the transcription and recording settings.
+    *   **Responsibility:** Handles the lifecycle of recording and holds the  `RecordingTask`s for current sessions and listens for new sessions joining the channel to create tasks for them dynamically.

 2.  **RecordingTask (Session Level)**
     *   **Scope:** Bound to a specific rtc `Session`.